 Renew your registration

-You will receive a registration notice about 4 weeks before your registration expires.
-The notice will show your vehicle details and cost to renew your registration.
+We will send a registration renewal notice that shows your vehicle details and the cost to renew your registration.

-Make sure you renew your registration on or before the due date or the vehicle cannot legally be driven—a fee will be charged for late payments.
-Find out the ways to pay your registration.
+You are required to renew your registration on time, even if you don’t receive the renewal notice.
+If you don’t renew on or before the due date, the vehicle cannot legally be driven and a fee will be charged for late payments.

 You can renew your registration online